Weekly private lessons are offered in 30, 45 or 60-minute sessions, depending on the student’s age/level. Lessons are taught in Roy and Pleasant View.

 - 60- minute lessons: $160/month

 Students are expected to arrive for lessons in a timely manner, with all required materials and music.
+Required materials include their instrument, shoulder rest (and necessary attachments such as rubber bands), practice notebook, and music if the student is note reading.
+Students that come unprepared will not use their violin/viola but will instead have a music theory or general music lesson.
 For students ages 10 and under, the parent/practice partner must attend all lessons and take notes for their child.
 Students older than 10 have the option of taking their own notes.
 For older students, I encourage parents to attend lessons when possible.
 Please do not leave your parked car in the driveway and please be prompt in picking up your child.
 Well-behaved siblings are welcome to attend lessons.

 Please set all electronic devices to silent and put them away during your lesson, with the exception of using phones to create practice videos at the appropriate time.
 Texting, using social media, or receiving phone calls during the lesson will distract your child and minimize the lessons impact.